OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 **11) Now we can add our `source` and `conda activate` comands to our `.bashrc` file (or equivalent - see below) so that it is automatically loaded when we open a new terminal as per section 3C on your local machine.**

-We want to add these 3 lines to our `.bashrc` or equivalent file (see below) - replace `/blah/blah/blah` with the path to your conda installation:
+We want to add these 3 lines to our `.bashrc` or equivalent file (mac users see below) - replace `/blah/blah/blah` with the path to your conda installation:

     source /blah/blah/blah/obda_conda/etc/profile.d/conda.sh
     conda activate base